zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 +// Error: token is undefined
 ```

-As a workaround, we can move `getPhotosByUsers` where it can access `token`, and chain `getPhotosByUsers` after `getUsers` so if any errors are raised, they will be caught by the outer catch function.
+As a workaround, we can move `getPhotosByUsers` to where it can access `token`, and chain `getPhotosByUsers` after `getUsers` so if any errors are raised, they will be caught by the outer catch function.

 ```diff
 var main = function() {